Paisabazaar app Today!

 Also Read: What is the Stand up India Scheme?

 DDU-GKY helps people in getting employment by organizing skilled-training programs which further assist people in making a better livelihood and enhancing the scope of career development.
-The skilled training programs learned by people are not only meant to gain employment but it also broadens business opportunities.
+The skilled training programs learned by people are not only meant to gain employment but also broaden business opportunities.
 Trained people can initiate a start-up business considering their skill set and knowledge.
-To make it more easy and simple, Government of India has launched various schemes in tie-ups with banks and NBFCs in which they provide funding support to customers.
-Loan amount offered ranges from Rs.
+To make it more easy and simple, the Government of India has launched various schemes in tie-ups with banks and NBFCs in which they provide funding support to customers.
+The loan amount offered ranges from Rs.
 50,000 to Rs.
-10 lakh depending on business requirements and interest rate is low with flexible repayment options in form of affordable EMIs.
+10 lakh depending on business requirements and the interest rate is low with flexible repayment options in form of affordable EMIs.

 Rural Skills Division,